rds1983/DigitalRiseModel/README.md

 It is important to note that DigitalRiseModel does not include rendering functionality.
 That is the responsibility of the developer.

-However, the [Samples](Samples) section demonstrates how this can be done.
-It implements a simple rendering engine based on XNA stock effects such as BasicEffect and SkinnedEffect.
+However, the [Character sample](Samples/DigitalRiseModel.Samples.Character) demonstrates how this can be done, implementing a third-person character controller with skeletal animation.

 ### Adding Reference For MonoGame
 https://www.nuget.org/packages/DigitalRiseModel.MonoGame